-Travel Trailer Hitch Height & Hitch Ball
+Travel Trailer Hitch Height and Hitch Ball

-This unit hitch height is:

-To determine the hitch height for your model, make sure that the trailer is level.
+This unit hitch height is: To determine the hitch height for your model, make sure that the trailer is level.
 When the loaded RV is hitched to the tow vehicle, check the hitch ball height.
 This can be determined by measuring the distance from the center of the hitch ball to the ground.
 Record this number in the box for future reference.

-Adjust the equalizing bars of the hitch assembly so that the tow vehicle and the trailer are essentially level.
-A high hitch will transfer weight behind the axles and cause the vehicle to fishtail.
+Adjust the equalizing bars of the hitch assembly so that the tow yeweight behind the axles and cause the vehicle to fishtail.
 A low hitch will transfer additional weight to the hitch.
 Refer to the hitch manufacturer instructions to adjust the weight-distributing hitch to the proper height.

+Adjust the equalizing bars of the hitch assembly so that the tow vehicle and the trailer are essentially level.
+A high hitch will transfer